 Why Does My Heat Pump Work Different in the Winter?

 Unlike other heating units, heat pumps don’t generate heat, they move it from one place to another.
 In the summer that means from the inside, out.
-In the winter, it is moved from the outside, in.
+In the winter, it is moved from the outside in.
 Though they do lose a bit of operational efficiency when temperatures dip below freezing, they can still manage to pull heat from the air in the winter.
-But with a few simple tips, you can makes your heat pump’s job easier, helping it eke out just a bit more performance.
+But with a few simple tips, you can make your heat pump’s job easier, helping it eke out just a bit more performance.

 Ways To Boost Performance

 Make the most of your energy dollars, ensuring comfort and the longevity of your system with these tips:

 Changing air filters every 1-3 months helps your system move air more easily, safeguarding its lifespan.
 It also ensures better indoor air quality.

 - Check Your Temperature

 Turn your system down whenever is unoccupied, keeping temperatures to 65-75 F for optimal operation.